-The second international forum on Zero Carbon High Temperature Minerals Processing (HiTeMP-2) was held on the 16th-18th March, 2020, at the National Wine Centre in South Australia.
+The second international forum on Zero Carbon High Temperature Minerals Processing (HiTeMP-2) was held on the 16th-18th March, 2020, online and at the National Wine Centre in South Australia.

 Livestreaming of the HiTeMP-2 Forum

 For those unable to travel due to the coronavirus, the HiTeMP-2 Forum was accessible remotely via a livestream video link and attendees were able to ask questions and make comments via a web app.
-These contributions will contribute to the written HiTeMP Outlook Report, which is prepared after the forum.
-Videos of speakers recorded during the livestream are now available to watch.
+Presentations of speakers recorded during the livestream are now available to watch.

 Specific objectives of HiTeMP-2

 i.
 Changes since HiTeMP-1: What changes have emerged since HiTeMP1 that influence the pathway to CO2 mitigation in this sector?